CADDAC_logo-FULL-tagline-ENG

 PLEASE NOTE: This program is not a webinar and requires your active participation to fully benefit from it.
 Sessions will not be recorded to protect your privacy.

 Please note that this program is refundable up to 7 days before the program starts.
-Once the program begins, registration fee is non-refundable.
+Once the program begins, the registration fee is non-refundable.
 Thank you for your understanding.

 About the Program Creators